-When you turn on iCloud location sharing, you’ll be able to share your location over iCloud Family, Find My Friends, and Messages. iCloud location sharing is most useful with iOS devices on both sides.
+When you turn on iCloud location sharing, you’ll be able to share your location over iCloud Family and Messages. iCloud location sharing is most useful with iOS and iPadOS devices on both sides.

 1. Open the Settings app on an iOS device.

-To disable iCloud location tracking completely, turn the “Share My Location” toggle to the off position.
+If you would like to disable iCloud location tracking completely on your iOS device, turn the “Share My Location” toggle to the off position.

-To manually share your location with another person, we’ll use the Find My Friends app.
-You’ll need to have Location Sharing turned on (see above for instructions) for this to work.
+To manually share your location with another person, use the Find My app.
+You’ll need to have Location Sharing turned on.
+(See above for instructions.)

-4. Choose the time limit for location sharing: one hour, one day, or indefinitely.
+4. Choose the time limit for location sharing: one hour, until the end of the day, or indefinitely.

-If they have an iOS device, it will request that they share their location with Find My Friends in return.
-The contact will appear as a “Follower” in your Find My Friends app until they follow you back.
+Once they view your location, it will request that they share their location with Find My in return.
 Location sharing will remain on until it expires or you turn it off.

-To stop sharing your location, remove the contact from your Find My Friends app.
+To stop sharing your location before it expires, remove the contact from your Find My app.

-Removing the contact will stop location sharing in both directions.
+2. Tap the Trash can icon, and the contact will be removed.
+This stops iOS location sharing in both directions.

 Manually Sharing iCloud Location with Messages

 The same iCloud location can be sent over the Messages app on iOS.
-This can be sent to any kind of device.
+This can be sent to any device.

 Start Sharing iCloud Location Through Messages

-1. Open the contact in the People app or by taping the contact’s icon in a Messages thread and then taping the “i” button.
+1. Open the contact in the Contacts app or tap the contact’s icon in a Messages thread, then tap the “i” button.

-You will see a confirmation message in the contact’s thread after you share your location.
+You will see a confirmation message in the contact’s message thread after you share your location.